varun-choraria/varun-choraria.github.io/bio.md

       - Final year engineering project on composites was funded by the Govt. of Karnataka.
 You can view my [project thesis here.](https://drive.google.com/file/d/1PzRhHtNXOgFnOxLP09lzuSPJr0YXsmT4/view?usp=sharing)

+  4. **2019-Present:**
+      - Working as a product marketer- GTM with [Vymo Inc.](https://getvymo.com)

 <hr>
 <br>
-These days, I'm spending all my time learning how to code, design, and pick up hard skills around GTM and sales at work.
+On the side, I'm spending all my time learning how to code, design, and picking up hard skills around GTM and sales at work.
 I'm also engaged with body-building and cycling.